Territory of the Islamic State

-The Islamic State had its core in Iraq and Syria from 2013 to 2017 and 2019 respectively, where the proto-state controlled significant swathes of urban, rural, and desert territory.
-Today the group controls scattered pockets of land in the area, as well as territory or insurgent cells in other areas, notably Afghanistan, West Africa, the Sahara, Somalia, Mozambique, and the Democratic Republic of the Congo.
+The Islamic State (IS) had its core in Iraq and Syria from 2013 to 2017 and 2019 respectively, where the proto-state controlled significant swathes of urban, rural, and desert territory, mainly in the Mesopotamian region.
+Today the group controls scattered pockets of land in the area, as well as other minor strongholds or underground insurgent cells in other areas, notably Afghanistan, West Africa, the Sahara, Somalia, Mozambique, and the Democratic Republic of the Congo.
+As of 2023, large swathes of Mali have fallen under IS control.

 In early 2017, IS controlled approximately 45,377 square kilometers (17,520 square miles) of territory in Iraq and Syria and 7,323 km2 of territory elsewhere, for a total of 52700 km2.
 This represents a substantial decline from the group's territorial peak in late 2014, when it controlled between 100000 and 110000 km2 of territory in total.
 IS territory has declined substantially in almost every country since 2014, a result of the group's unpopularity and the military action taken against it.
 By late March 2019, IS territory in Syria was reduced to only the besieged 1550 mi2 Syrian Desert pocket.
 The enclave was surrounded by Syrian government forces and its allies.
 The Syrian military conducted combing operations and airstrikes against the pocket, but with limited success.
 IS propaganda claims a peak territorial extent of 282,485 km2.

-The majority of IS-controlled territory, though much-diminished, continues to be in the desert in eastern Syria, in addition to isolated pockets elsewhere in the country.
-The majority of the Caliphate's territory, population, revenue, and prestige came from the territory it once held in Iraq and Syria.
+The majority of the Islamic State's territory, population, revenue, and prestige came from the territory it once held in Iraq and Syria.
 In Afghanistan, IS mostly controls territory near the Pakistan border and has lost 87% of its territory since spring 2015.
-In Lebanon, ISIL also controlled some areas on its border at height of Syrian war.
+In Lebanon, IS also controlled some areas on its border at the height of the Syrian war.
 In Libya, the group operates mostly as a moving insurgent force, occupying places before abandoning them again.
-In Egypt, the group controls 910 km2 of land centered around the village of Sheikh Zuweid, which represents less than 1% of Egypt's territory.
+In Egypt, the group controls 910 km2 of land centered on the small city of Sheikh Zuweid, which represents less than 1% of Egypt's territory.
 In Nigeria, Boko Haram (at the time an IS affiliate) controlled 6,041 km2 of territory at its maximum extent in 2014, though most of this area was lost amid military reversals and a split within Boko Haram between pro- and anti-IS factions.
 By late 2019, however, IS's African forces had once again seized large areas in Nigeria; as of 2021, IS's African forces still run their own administrations in territories they control.
-As of 2022, most of IS's territory is confined to northeastern Nigeria and northern Mozambique.
+As of 2022, most of IS's territory is confined to northeastern Nigeria and northern Mozambique, alongside large swathes of eastern Mali.